 Value assessments cannot be built on scientific evidence alone.
 To improve healthcare decision-making by and large, they must incorporate patient preferences.

 In 2017, the PhRMA Foundation launched its Value Assessment Initiative, a comprehensive effort to progress toward a value-driven health care system.
 The program is currently supporting four Centers of Excellence in Value Assessment that will identify high- and low-value health services and make recommendations for prioritizing the services that are most valuable to patients.
-It also is providing new funding opportunities via Challenge Awards, Research Awards, and Center of Excellence Awards to support the work of innovators in this important new arena.
+It also is providing new funding opportunities via Challenge Awards and Research Awards to support the work of innovators in this important new arena.